Blog

 August 15, 2025

-A recent 2024 clinical trial offers some helpful insights.
-It compared two regenerative treatment options that can support tendon healing when progress has stalled:
+A 2024 clinical trial offers some valuable insight.
+It compared two regenerative therapies often used when progress stalls:

 ✔️ Platelet-Rich Plasma (PRP)